zephyrproject-rtos/zephyr/samples/bluetooth/direction_finding_central/README.rst

 and using overlays.

 Note that antenna matrix configuration for the nRF5340 SoC is part of the network core application.
+When :zephyr:code-sample:`HCI IPC sample
-When :ref:`bluetooth-hci-ipc-sample` is used as the network core application, the antenna matrix configuration should be stored in the file :file:`samples/bluetooth/hci_ipc/boards/nrf5340dk_nrf5340_cpunet.overlay` instead.
+<bluetooth-hci-ipc-sample>` is used as the network core application, the antenna
+matrix configuration should be stored in the file :file:`samples/bluetooth/hci_ipc/boards/nrf5340dk_nrf5340_cpunet.overlay` instead.